Northern line: Rolling stock

 When the line opened, it was served by 1906 Stock.
-These were replaced by 1938 stock as part of the New Works Programme, later supplemented with identical 1949 Stock.
+This was replaced by Standard stock which was in turn replaced by 1938 stock as part of the New Works Programme, later supplemented with identical 1949 Stock.
 When the Piccadilly line was extended to Heathrow Airport in the 1970s, its 1959 Stock and 1956 Stock (prototypes of the 1959 Stock) trains were transferred to the Northern line.
 As there were not enough 1956 and 1959 Stock trains to replace the Northern line's 1938 Stock fleet, they were supplemented with newly built 1972 Mark 1 Stock trains, which all served the line at the same time.
-A few 1972 Mark 2 stock trains also ran on this line until going to the Jubilee and now the Bakerloo where they remain in service.
-The few 1956 Stock trains were briefly replaced by 1962 Stock transferred from the Central line in 1995, before the entire Northern line fleet was replaced with 1995 Stock between 1997 and 1999.
+1972 Mark 2 stock trains also ran on this line until going to the Jubilee line; they were then moved to the Bakerloo line, where they remain in service.
+By 1986, increasing unreliability of 1959 stock trains meant there were regularly too few trains to run a full peak service.
+Five 1938 stock trains, newly retired from the Bakerloo Line, were overhauled and returned to the Northern Line to serve another two years until further 1972 stock could be transferred from the Jubilee Line, which was moving to 1983 stock.
+The few 1956 Stock trains were briefly replaced by 1962 Stock transferred from the Central line in 1995, before the entire Northern line fleet was replaced with 1995 Stock between 1998 and 2000.

 Today, all Northern line trains consist of 1995 Stock in the Underground livery of red, white and blue.
 In common with the other deep-level lines, the trains are the smaller of the two loading gauges used on the system.
 1995 stock has automated announcements and quick-close doors.
 If the proposed split of the line takes place (initial estimates of 2018 having been abandoned to focus on completion of the Battersea and Nine Elms extension work), 19 new trains will be added to the existing fleet of 106 trains, though additional trains beyond the extra 19 trains may be required to provide a full service for the new Battersea extension.